pdp10/AstroJournal/README.md

 - Improved log4j levels and junit tests.
 - GUI refinements
 - Text output is now structured.
 Error messages shown in red.
+- All output text is now managed with log4j for both GUI and Console.

 v0.9